 A: In tropical areas close to the equator, and are less common at high latitudes.

-Other tornado-like phenomena that exist in nature include what?
+Other tornado-like phenomena that exist in nature

 A: The gustnado, dust devil,

 Where do tornadoes occur most frequently?

 A: In North America, particularly in central and southeastern regions of the United States.